mhwlng/fipha/README.md

 # fip-ha

+Home Assistant integration with Logitech Flight Instrument Panel, HWINFO, MQTT

-Now Playing Display for Logitech Flight Instrument Panel for Home Assistant Media Players
+- Now Playing Display for Home Assistant Media Players
+- [HWInfo](https://www.hwinfo.com) integration into Home Assistant, via MQTT

+If only the HWINFO integration with Home Assistant is needed, then NO Flight Instrument Panel needs to to be connected.

+If only the Now Playing Display is required, then no HWINFO or MQTT server needs to be set-up or running (in that case, remove mqtt.config).

+HWINFO Sensor Entities will be AUTOMATICALLY added to Home Assistant via the MQTT Discovery process.

+# Now Playing

 ![Screenshot 1](https://i.imgur.com/UNOTXH2.jpeg)